hzuber67/IPinquiry4/README.md

 ### Run IPinquiry4

 Please refer to the html tutorial for a detailed IPinquiry protocol.
-An example dataset is included in the packages.
+An example dataset is included in the package.

 ```{R}
 browseVignettes("IPinquiry4")